patilatharva/gs/README.md

 ## What is gs?

-gs is my fork of https://github.com/danerwilliams/charcoal, a fork of https://github.com/searleser97/graphite-cli, the Graphite CLI artifact from before it was moved to closed source development.
+gs is my fork of https://github.com/danerwilliams/charcoal, a fork of https://github.com/searleser97/graphite-cli, the Graphite CLI artifact from when it was open source.

 ## Quick start